chameleon10712/notes/os/main-memory.rst

   - a routine is not loaded until it is called
   - useful when large amounts of code are needed to handle infrequently occurring cases, such as error routines
   -  does not require special support from the os

+    - OS may help the programmer,however, by providing library routines to implement dynamic loading